 These dark chocolate covered pineapple rings are perfect for entertaining (your guests will love how they look kind of like donuts).
 They’re easy to make, nutritious, and can be prepared in advance.
 This chocolate pineapple is a delicious addition to any dessert table.

 You’ll need a fresh pineapple to make this recipe.
 I took the easy route and bought one that was already peeled and cored.

 The other key ingredient you’ll need is dark chocolate (or you can substitute whatever type of chocolate suits your palate and dietary requirements – there are plenty of vegan and paleo diet friendly options to choose from these days).

-If you prefer to keep this recipe low in sugar, choose a variety of chocolate that contains at least 75% cacao solids.
+If you prefer to keep this chocolate covered pineapple recipe low in sugar, choose a variety of chocolate that contains at least 75% cacao solids.
 Generally speaking, the higher the percentage of cacao solids, the lower the sugar content.

 I love topping these chocolate pineapple rings with freshly grated lime zest or unsweetened shredded coconut.
 Finely chopped macadamia nuts are a delicious option too.